mirima2/software_guidelines/docs/source/field_description_language.rst

 ``datacite:language``

-The language of the description fiels.
+The language of the metadata.

 **Allowed values, examples, other constraints**